matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 ## What is zkPorter?

-zkPorter is an extension of the zkSync protocol, which is just like zkRollups is secured by the validity proofs, but unlike zkRollups uses a separate decentralized network of guardians to secure data availability.
+zkPorter is an extension of the zkSync protocol, which is just like zkRollup is secured by the validity proofs, but unlike zkRollup it uses a separate decentralized network of guardians to secure data availability.
 Without the need to publish data on Ethereum, zkPorter will provide transaction fees of a few cents for its users, while maintaining security guarantees much stronger than sidechains.

-The key point is that zkRollup part and the zkPorter parts of zkSync will be completely composable, e.g. smart contracts from one shard will be able to call smart contracts in the other one.
+The key point is that zkRollup part and the zkPorter parts of zkSync will be composable, e.g. smart contracts from one shard will be able to call smart contracts in the other one.